Mott transition in a cavity-boson system: A quantitative comparison between theory and experiment: Simulation methodology

 We use the approach Multiconfigurational Time-Dependent Hartree Method for Indistinguishable Particles (MCTDH-X) to simulate the steady state of the system and extract the observables of interest~\cite{cederbaum08,alon08,fasshauer16,axel16,ultracold,lin20,axel20}, like the momentum space density distribution and the cavity field expectation value.
 MCTDH-X is able to solve problems beyond the Gross-Pitaevskii mean-field limit, and capture the correlations between atoms as well as quantum fluctuations in the many-body states.
 The method relies on a variational ansatz for the many-body state, which is a symmetrized product of multiple optimized functions, or orbitals.
 The number of orbitals $M$ controls the simulation accuracy.
 Ideally, the exact solution of the numerical problem is found when an infinite number of orbitals is used~\cite{alon08,fasshauer16,axel12}.
 MCTDH-X has been successfully applied for investigating the static and dynamic behaviors of Bose-Hubbard systems~\cite{sakmann10,sakmann11,axel162,lin19}.
 A more detailed description of the method can be found in Appendix~\ref{sec:mctdhx}.

 The number of orbitals used in a simulation depends on the nature of the quantum state of interest.
 For example, the formation of the cavity-induced potential and thereby the self-organization of the atoms can well be observed in the mean-field limit with $M=1$ orbital~\cite{axel16,axel18,lin19}.
 In contrast, to correctly describe a Mott-insulator state, the number of orbitals should be at least as large as the number of lattice sites~\cite{axel12,axel162,leveque17,lin19,axel20}.
-Since the required computational resources scale as $\binom{N-M+1}{M}$~\cite{alon08}, given the currently available processors, it is computationally unfeasible to simulate with MCTDH-X the full experimental cavity-BEC system, which consists of $55,000$ atoms and thousands of lattice sites in three dimensions.
-Therefore, we need to simplify the problem and reduce the number of orbitals and particles needed for the numerical model.
+Since the required computational resources scale as $\binom{N-M+1}{M}$~\cite{alon08}, given the currently available processors, it is computationally unfeasible to simulate with MCTDH-X the full experimental cavity-BEC system.
+Therefore, we need to simplify the problem and reduce the number of orbitals and particles needed for the MCTDH-X simulations.
 We will now elaborate on the methodology for choosing this simplification.